kubernetes-sigs/slack-infra/slack-report-message/README.md

 Kubernetes does not run slack-report-message.
 Instead, we run [slack-moderator](../slack-moderator), which provides a superset of the functionality, but is consequently more invasive.

-slack-event-log can run on Google App Engine.
-To do this, create a `config.json` file as in this directory as described above and then run `gcloud app deploy`, using a Google Cloud Platform project that has [App Engine](https://console.cloud.google.com/appengine) enabled.
-For most Slack teams, slack-event-log should fit in the free quota.
+slack-report-message can run on Google App Engine.
+To do this, create a `config.json` file in this directory as described above and then run `gcloud app deploy`, using a Google Cloud Platform project that has [App Engine](https://console.cloud.google.com/appengine) enabled.
+For most Slack teams, slack-report-message should fit in the free quota.

-slack-event-log can also run on Kubernetes, but we do not currently have any published Docker images.
+slack-report-message can also run on Kubernetes, but we do not currently have any published Docker images.

 <!-- TODO(Katharine): publish some Docker images. -->